Zuyder/SolomonOpi.github.io/README.txt

-# This is link to my data analytics portfolio that houses my projects.
+The HTML is a link to my data analytics portfolio that houses my projects.